 Prenatal Diagnosis

 Prenatal Diagnosis is the official journal of ISPD.
-Published online 13 times per year, this peer-reviewed publication communicates the results of clinical and basic research in prenatal and preimplantation diagnosis in humans, animal and in vitro models.
+Published online 12 to 13 times per year, this peer-reviewed publication communicates the results of clinical and basic research in prenatal and preimplantation diagnosis in humans, animal and in vitro models.

 All ISPD members receive an online subscription to Prenatal Diagnosis as part of their membership.
 Print subscriptions are available only to institutions.
 General information is available on the Journal home page on the publisher's website.